myltik/azure-docs.ru-ru/articles/vs-azure-tools-storage-emulator-using.md

 <properties
-   pageTitle="Настройка и использование эмулятора хранения с помощью Visual Studio | Microsoft Azure" description="Настройка и использование эмулятора хранения с помощью Visual Studio" services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Configuring and using the Storage Emulator with Visual Studio | Microsoft Azure" description="Configuring and using the Storage Emulator with Visual Studio" services="visual-studio-online" documentationCenter="na" authors="TomArcher"